+47 51 95 80 00 info@workplacesafety.no

 • Improved decision-making through AI: The use of artificial intelligence can help identify and assess safer alternatives more quickly and accurately.
 AI can analyze large volumes of data on the health and environmental properties of chemicals, regulatory requirements, and areas of application, thereby supporting the substitution process.

-The Norwegian Environment Agency recommends a step-by-step process for substitution:
+Here is a recommended step-by-step process for substitution:

 1. Get information